judithpillado/java-beginner-tutorial/README.md

 javac 1.8.0_101
 ```

 If don't get such a response you have to install the JDK.
 To do that go to [this website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and download and install the appropriate version for your computer.
+If you are on a Windows Computer you also have to [add the installation directory to your Path](http://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/).
 After you have done that the command from above should bring up the desired output.

-When you don't know which text editor to use I can recommend the [Sublime Text](https://www.sublimetext.com/) editor but you can choose any other editor, too.
+Now that we know that the JDK is installed we also need a good text editor.
+I can recommend the [Sublime Text](https://www.sublimetext.com/) editor but you can choose any other editor, too.

 For more advanced java programming there are special text editors (so called IDEs or Integrated Development Environments) with a lot of additioanl features.
-But I don't think that these editors are helpful if you are just learning java.
-They would probably be more distracting than helpful.
+But I think that these editors are more distracting than helpful if you are just learning java.
+Therefore you will not need them by now.

 The last step of this setup is to clone this repository using `git clone https://github.com/mvieghofer/java-hello-world.git`. `git` is a tool used for software development that helps you store your code on a server.
 This is especially helpful if you work with multiple people on a project.
 For this tutorial you just need to know how to download this repository but if you continue programming you should definitely learn more about `git`, too.
 If you don't have `git` installed or you don't know what cloning means, check out [this short tutorial](https://help.github.com/articles/cloning-a-repository/).

 After you have cloned this repository open it in your text editor.
 The `app` folder is your working directory.
 There you should create all the subfolders for the small example projects we will create.
-In the solution folder you can find the complete solution for this tutorial.
-You can always check there how my solution looks like.
+In the solution folder you can find the complete solutions for this tutorial.
+You can always check there how my solutions look like.

 # Hello World
-Typically if you learn a new programming language the first program you write will be a so called 'Hello World' Program.
-This program will run without any errors and print 'Hello World' to the terminal.
+Typically if you learn a new programming language the first program you write is a so called 'Hello World' Program.
+The only thing this program does is to print 'Hello World' to the terminal.

-First you need to create a `helloWorld` folder in the app directory and create a file called `HelloWorld.java` inside the `helloWorld` folder.
-Open this file, copy the following code to the file and you have your first fully functional Hello World Program created.
+Before we can write any code we need to create a `helloWorld` folder inside the app directory and put a file called `HelloWorld.java` inside the `helloWorld` folder.
+Open this file and copy the following code into the file to have your first fully functional Hello World Program.

 ```java
 public class HelloWorld {